Support making RiG more international!

 The Academies’ Programme

-The Academies’ Programme (Akademienprogramm) is coordinated by the Union of the German Academies of Sciences and Humanities.
-It is currently Germany’s most comprehensive research programme in the humanities and social sciences, bringing together research projects of the academies under one umbrella.
+It is currently Germany’s most comprehensive long-term research programme in the humanities and social sciences, bringing together research projects of the academies under one umbrella.

 Once a year the academies affiliated in the Union organise the so-called Academies’ Day, where they present their research to the public at large.